Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 As soon as you know your current situation, create a Maturity matrixwhich shows the different maturity levels of your processes.
 This matrix will serve both as an orientation aid and as a communication tool - it helps everyone involved to track progress.

-The results of the analysis and the matrix can be used to develop targeted measures for process optimisation.
-Take a look at which Maturity levels and define concrete steps - be it training for employees or investments in technology.
+The results from the analysis and the matrix can be used to develop targeted measures for process optimisation.
+Take a look at which Maturity levels should be achieved and define specific steps – whether these involve training for employees or investments in technology.

 5 Implementation and monitoring

-As soon as the measures have been defined, the exciting implementation phase begins!
-Here it is important to regularly review progress and make adjustments - because, as with any good Strategy flexibility is the be-all and end-all!
+Once the measures have been defined, the exciting phase of implementation begins!
+It is important to regularly review progress and make adjustments – because, as with any good Strategy The following applies: Flexibility is key!

 6. communication is the be-all and end-all